-Annual financial statements for the period from 1 January 2019 to 31 December 2019 long-term liquidity measures (NSFR - Net Stable Funding Ratio) - this is to ensure a minimum level of available funding in medium- and long-term.
+Annual consolidated financial statements for the period from 1 January 2019 to 31 December 2019

+- short-term liquidity measures (LCR Liquidity Covered Ratio) this is to ensure that the Bank holds adequate liquid high quality assets to cover liquidity needs for 30 calendar days in stress conditions.
+In 2019 a limit of 100% applied. - long-term liquidity measures (NSFR Net Stable Funding Ratio) this is to ensure a minimum level of available funding in medium- and long-term.